octoshrimpy/chromaforge/generators/player/readme.md

 <!-- @todo add bracketed list of races to here  -->
 Unlike most roleplaying games, in The Forge you don't have to make many choices to get a character up and running.
 All it takes is two dice rolls and four choices and your whole character is created!

-There are Races, Race Modifiers, Houses, and Classes.
+There are Races, Race Modifiers, House, Guild, and Classes.
 Race is the kind of creature you are: Human, Goblin, Centaur.
-Race Modifiers help create backstory to the character, as well as add some helpful modifiers.
 House is the style of knowledge your Class falls under.
-You will have a main House and a secondary House.
-The secondary House is for character background and a few perks.
+Guild is for a few perks, and character background.
 Class you choose will dictate what kind of fighting you're good at (or not!).

 # Player Generation